vmartinezalvarez/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Department of Physics - College of Science at Northeastern University
+- name: Department of Physics - Northeastern University
   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)